Skip to content

 Reporting abuse and knowing the law

-In a troubling trend, police in several states have arrested a number of church leaders in separate cases for failing to report alleged child abuse.
+In what could be a growing trend, police in several states have arrested a number of church leaders in separate cases for failing to report alleged child abuse.

 The wave of cases, which have arisen in the last month, raises questions about church and ministry accountability and their legal and moral obligations to protect children in their care, specifically by alerting civil authorities when leaders suspect abuse.